BatteredBunny/embedded-writeable/README.md

 # embedded-writeable
-Programs that store data inside of its binary
+Programs that store data inside its binary

 Both of the below programs save data by recompiling itself, meaning you need go installed on your system((